-After another hour passed of being dazed, he had to wonder how he was still sitting in this raucous place hunched over his whiskey in the middle of the table Eman had grabbed for them.
+After another hour passed of being dazed, he had to wonder how he was still sitting in this raucous place hunched over his whiskey in the middle of the table Eman had expertly snagged for them.
 All he could feel after his third drink were the constant sharp jabs to his heart as he strained to hear the drowned-out chatter from the four girls still having a great time.
 If anyone asked him the topic of their conversation, he would not be able to relate one bit of it… for all the above reasons.

 On the one hand, the pain confirmed his feelings for Sarah went much deeper than he realized.
 On the other, he feared it would be his new constant companion.
-The intensity that had felt so good at the dig today now ripped him to pieces, and he thought he might be on his way to suffocating in this night club that had turned garish and stifling.
-He had to get out of here.
+The intensity that felt so good at the dig today now ripped him to pieces, and he thought he might be on his way to suffocating in this night club that had turned garish and stifling.
+He had to get out of there.

 “Will you be good with getting Sarah back to the site, Eman?”
-He’d spoken so abruptly that they each turned to him in surprise.
+He’d spoken so abruptly they each turned to him in surprise.
 He cleared his throat.
 “I’m going to call it a night and head back.”

 Sarah laid a hand on his arm.
 “Are you okay?
 Maybe you should have a coffee first.”